 Patient compliance is critical to the successful management of a disease.
 39% of doctors found a lack of awareness among patients as a major challenge related to patient compliance while 27% thought low adherence to recommended lifestyle modification to contribute to the challenges.
 Awareness or identification of a health problem by a patient is the first step that will lead to a physician’s visit.
 Also, better knowledge of chronic disease by patients is associated with better adherence to the medication.

 iii) The Most Common Risk Factor For Osteoporosis According to HCPs

 There are several risk factors associated with osteoporosis such as gender, skeletal size, decreased intake of calcium and physical inactivity, decreased estrogen levels, menopause, and early menopause.
 77% of doctors who participated in the survey voted for age >65 years, presence of fractures, low BMD, hyperparathyroidism, vitamin D deficiency, and history of long-term use of corticosteroids as common risk factors for osteoporosis.
-However, vitamin D deficiency was considered as the single most common risk factor by 11% of the doctors.
+However, vitamin D deficiency was considered the single most common risk factor by 11% of doctors.

 In the same survey, about 56% of doctors primarily preferred calcium and vitamin D supplementation for osteoporosis therapy.

 Calcium is required for bone mineral deposition while vitamin D helps in calcium absorption and new bone formation.
 Clinical research has demonstrated a positive influence of adequate calcium and vitamin D intake on bone mineral density.

 iv) Moving Beyond Nutritional Therapy